DanPerovich/VSItoWireMockConverter/README.md

 ./dist/pyinstaller/vsi2wm --help
 ```

-GitHub Actions builds the same binaries for Linux, macOS, and Windows.
+GitHub Actions builds binaries for Linux (Ubuntu 22.04 and Amazon Linux 2023), macOS, and Windows.
 Trigger the workflow by pushing a tag like `v0.1.0` or run it manually from the Actions tab.
-Artifacts are uploaded as `vsi2wm-linux-x64`, `vsi2wm-darwin-x64`, and `vsi2wm-windows-x64.exe`.
+Artifacts are uploaded as:
+- `vsi2wm-linux-x64` (Ubuntu 22.04+, Debian 12+, RHEL 9+)
+- `vsi2wm-amazonlinux2023-x64` (Amazon Linux 2023)
+- `vsi2wm-darwin-x64` (macOS)
+- `vsi2wm-windows-x64.exe` (Windows)

-Publishing a tag automatically creates a GitHub Release named after the tag and attaches the three binaries as release assets.
+Publishing a tag automatically creates a GitHub Release named after the tag and attaches all binaries as release assets.

 #### Running the macOS Binary